NEO Planner No Go Area - Explanations

 German mounts in particular cannot easily pan across the meridian during a night session, but can hit the pillar or other mount parts while panning.

-Here you can specify from which northern or southern declination a warning should be shown in the planning
+Here you can specify from which northern or southern declination a warning should be shown in the planning if the object crosses the meridian during observation.

 This note enables the planning to be adjusted accordingly, which is explained in detail in the explanations of Revise.